wangchucheng/hugo-eureka-docs/en/customization.md

 It should be noted that the order of the navigation bar is in ascending order of the size of `weight`.

+## Highlight

+Eureka uses highlight.js to render code highlighting.
+If you need to configure highlight.js, you only need to configure the `highlight` in `config/_default/params.yaml`.

+**highlight.handler(string)**

+The optional value is highlightjs.

+**highlight.highlightjs.languages(list)**

+Highlight.js will include some common languages by default, and other languages can be configured through this property.
+See [Available Languages](https://github.com/highlightjs/cdn-release/tree/master/build/languages).

+**highlight.highlightjs.style(string)**

+Eureka uses the solarized-light style of highlight.js by default, and the style used can be configured through this property.
+See [Available Styles](https://github.com/highlightjs/cdn-release/tree/master/build/styles).

 ## Math

 Eureka supports the use of KaTeX to render LaTeX mathematical formulas.
-If you need to configure KaTeX, you only need to configure the `[math]` in `config/_default/params.toml`.
+If you need to configure KaTeX, you only need to configure the `math` in `config/_default/params.yaml`.

 **math.handler(string)**